diolan12/family-theatre/README.id.md

 5. Fill the video information (example included), then save it.
 7. Done.

-# How to add poster
+# Cara menambahkan poster
 1. Make sure you already create a symlink to your video directory.
 2. Google for the serial or movie poster art and download it with format of `.jpg` (optional but recommended),this will reduce load speed.
 3. Move the downloaded poster art to your movie directory, rename it to `poster.jpg`.
 4. Done.

-# How to add subtitles
+# Cara menambahkan subtitle
 1. Make sure you already create a symlink to your video directory.
 2. Convert your `.srt` subtitle to `.vtt` [here](https://subtitletools.com/convert-to-vtt-online).
 3. Place your `.vtt` subtitle in the same directory next to your serial video.